-Admission to the freshman class at New Paltz is very selective.
+Admission to the freshman class at SUNY New Paltz is very selective.

-- The quality and strength of your high school academic program for 9th, 10th , and 11th grades.
+- The quality and strength of the high school academic program for 9th, 10th , and 11th grades.

 - One academic teacher or guidance counselor letter of recommendation.